yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 ## Diffie-Hellman Exponent Reuse

-For performance reasons, many TLS implementations reuse Diffie-Hellman and Elliptic Curve Diffie-Hellman exponents across multiple connections.
+For performance reasons, it is not uncommon for TLS implementations to reuse Diffie-Hellman and Elliptic Curve Diffie-Hellman exponents across multiple connections.
 Such reuse can result in major security issues:

 * If exponents are reused for too long (in some cases, even as little as a few hours), an attacker who gains access to the host can decrypt previous connections.
 In other words, exponent reuse negates the effects of forward secrecy.